Ellephy/Sports-Store/README.md

 # Personal React project

-This project was inspired by `Pro React 16` book.
+This project was based on `Pro React 16` book by `Adam Freeman`.

-## Personal Advices

-Use `apollo-client` instead of `apollo-react`.

-And, it would be better to use `yarn` than `npm` whenver you are stuck with version conflicts such as webpack.

 ## Docker Image

 You can pull docker image of this project `docker pull ellephy/react-apps:sportsstore`.
 And run `docker run -p 80:80 ellephy/react-apps:sportsstore`.
 Don't forget to install docker first, guy. 😃

+## Personal Advices

+In case of implementing the project from scratch, use `apollo-client` instead of `apollo-react`.

+And, it would be better to use `yarn` than `npm` whenver you are stuck with version conflicts such as webpack.

 ## Sample User Screens

 ![](/assets/images/User_1.png)

 **When you press `Add To Cart`**